pankhuridata/15_days_of_sql/Day_7/readme.md

 | Thor             | Thor            | YouTube   | Moderately Popular  |
 | Bruce Banner     | Hulk            | Twitter   | Less Popular        |

+- Counting Results using SQL COUNT() in CASE Statement <br/>
+The COUNT() aggregate function within a CASE statement is used to count occurrences based on various conditions within the dataset.
 ```sql
 SELECT
   platform,